 Knowing that data center workloads are increasing, it is more sustainable to only extrapolate relevant data using the right granularity, instead of aggregating redundant data, which requires extra storage and requires more effort to organize.
 IT enterprises can also store their data in a large, unified cloud and hyperscale data centres, which reduce the need for extra hardware.

 Moreover, if back then the first actors of Big Data tended to store all historical data whatever the use, nowadays the trend is to only keep the valuable ones.
-Some information needs to be analyzed at the moment and doesn't have a use for storage.
+Some information can be analyzed immediately and doesn't have a use for storage.

 Solutions for Sustainable IT